-An affiliation between Paul D. Coverdell and GC began in the latter half of 1990 when former GC president, Dr. Edwin G. Speir, signed an agreement to begin the Peace Corps Fellows/USA Program at Georgia College.
+An affiliation between Paul D. Coverdell and GCSU began in the latter half of 1990 when former GCSU president, Dr. Edwin G. Speir, signed an agreement to begin the Peace Corps Fellows/USA Program at Georgia College.
 Coverdell later signed a gift agreement at Georgia College & State University in the fall of 1996, donating his Peace Corps papers to Ina Dillard Russell Library.

 The Chair has been charged with the responsibility of being the focal point for the university’s multifaceted initiatives in public policy studies and bringing faculty and students from various disciplines together in analyzing the various dimensions of major public problems.
 The Coverdell Chair works closely with the Dean of the College of Arts and Sciences to bring to Georgia College courses and programming in the area of public policy that embody the values and high standards for which Senator Coverdell tirelessly strove.